 “Those who survived and those who died are real American heroes,” White said.
 “They’re my friends and shipmates.
 Maybe someday when some real American is running this country, this ship and its crew will have a place in history books, as they should,” he concluded.

 The following day, Liberty survivor Mark Kram and his wife, Karen, saw their National Guard son off to war in Iraq.
 Forty years after President Lyndon Johnson chose to sacrifice American lives to protect Israel, many Libertysupporters wish their leaders had learned a lesson in 1967.

-For more information visit <www.youtube.com/watch?v=d7knH1jnzoo>, a number of articles listed on theWashington Report’s home page <wrmea.com>, and an excellent Veterans of Foreign Wars article in the June/July 2007 issue of VFW Magazine.
+For more information visit <www.youtube.com/watch?v=d7knH1jnzoo>, a number of articles listed on theWashington Report on Middle East Affairs,’s home page <wrmea.com>, and an excellent Veterans of Foreign Wars article in the June/July 2007 issue of VFW Magazine.

 —Delinda C. Hanley